Sonos Ace Review: Still WORTH IT in 2026?

 Is the Sonos Ace WORTH IT?

-The current market price and thus its value score is the biggest weakness, but if you can shell out the money, you’re getting one of the strongest overall packages in ANC headphones to date.
+The non-sale price and relatively less impressive sound quality is the biggest weakness, but if you can shell out the money, you’re getting one of the strongest overall packages in ANC headphones to date.

 The combination of world-class comfort, build quality, and noise cancelling performance is nearly unmatched.